TayLuo/Install-and-Configure-ClamAV/README.md

 Comply with PCI-DSS standards for protecting cardholder data.

 I did the project on [Azure](https://azure.microsoft.com/en-us).
 You can use any platform as you prefer, All steps are the same.

+If you need help on how to create a VM on Azure, please click [here](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-portal?tabs=ubuntu)

 1. After login, the first thing is to "update" the system, so the new version Snort is compatiable with the VM.
    Run the Following Command: